TrinityJayd/StudyTrack/README.md

 - - - -

-Once the user inputs all data correctly and clicks on the Add Module button, a Complete button will become visible.If the user clicks on the complete button they will be redirected to the home page or they can fill in details to add another module.
+Once the user inputs all data correctly and clicks on the Add Module button, a Complete button will become visible.
+If the user clicks on the complete button they will be redirected to the home page or they can fill in details to add another module.

 - - - -